vinaygotham/LTTS-C-PROJECT/README.md

-This project deals with the visualization of sorting algorithms Here we can visualize the sorting by using OpenGL.
+This project deals with the visualization of sorting algorithms.
+Here we can visualize the sorting by using OpenGL.
-In this code i can use the following libraries
+In this code i used the following header files
 * stdio.h
 * stdlib.h
 * string.h